hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_considerations.md

         stack, generic x86, which is systemwide available.

--   Note that besides the EasyBuild modules, we still need the infrastructure tree to get everything to work correctly.
+-   Note that besides the EasyBuild modules, we still need the infrastructure tree (as on LUMI) to get everything to work correctly.

+    The infrastructure module tree follows a strict Lmod hierarchy whereas the tree with EasyBuild-generated modules does not.
+The infrastructure tree does, e.g., contain the EasyBuild configuration modules and only one subdirectory of it can be in the `MODULEPATH` at any given time.

 -   Which elements determine the architecture string?